 5. Goals for the month, quarter or year

 When you’re feeling passionless, it can help to remind yourself of your vision and what you can do right now to get back on track.

-Personally, I like to set goals at each of these times.
+Personally, I like to set goals or more importantly, a vision for my life, at each of these times.
 But the most important thing for me when it comes to goal-setting is the actions I’m taking regularly and the systems I have in place.

 8. Mood tracker